DataFire/Integrations/integrations/generated/flat/README.md

 * output [ScoreDetails](#scoredetails)

 ### deleteScore
+This method can be used by the owner/admin (`aclAdmin` rights) of a score as well as regular collaborators.

-This API call will schedule the deletion of the score, its revisions, and whole history.
+When called by an owner/admin, it will schedule the deletion of the score, its revisions, and complete history.
-The user calling this API method must have the `aclAdmin` rights on this document to process this action.
 The score won't be accessible anymore after calling this method and the user's quota will directly be updated.

+When called by a regular collaborator (`aclRead` / `aclWrite`), the score will be unshared (i.e. removed from the account & own collections).